vshulman25/weatherforecast/README.md

 ## Installation

 Use preferred code reader and browser to view HTML, JS CSS & README files.
-This app also utilizes dayjs library, accessed as a node module - a gitignore file was created for this to prevent modules from uploading.

 ---